elsevier-atomist-workshop-testorg-emily/anewtestrepo_remote/README.md

 # anewtestrepo_remote

-This is a project seed for creating Typescript projects that use express with handlebars and run on node.
+EDITED: This is a project seed for creating Typescript projects that use express with handlebars and run on node.

 ## Setup